Sigebert III: Life

 On the death of Dagobert in 639, the two Frankish kingdoms became independent once again under Sigebert III and Clovis II.
 Both kingdoms were under child-kings – Sigebert was around eleven years old and Clovis was five – and were ruled by the respective regents.
-It was under Seigbert's reign that the mayor of the palace began to play the most important role in the political life of Austrasia, and he has been described as the first roi fainéant—do-nothing king—of the Merovingian dynasty.
+It was under Sigebert's reign that the mayor of the palace began to play the most important role in the political life of Austrasia, and he has been described as the first roi fainéant—do-nothing king—of the Merovingian dynasty.
 Pepin replaced Adalgisel as mayor of the palace of Austrasia in 639 but died the following year, in 640, and was replaced by his son Grimoald.

 In 640 the Duchy of Thuringia rebelled against Austrasia in the only war of Sigebert's reign.
 Grimoald allowed the young king to stand at the head of the army trying to quell the rebellion, but was defeated by Duke Radulph.
 The Chronicle of Fredegar records that the rout left Sigebert weeping in his saddle.

 Though ineffective as a king, Sigebert had become a pious adult under the tutelage of Pepin and later Saint Cunibert and lived a life of Christian virtue.
 He used his wealth to establish numerous monasteries, hospitals, and churches, including the monastery of Stavelot-Malmedy.

 Sigebert III died of natural causes on 1 February 656 at age 25.
 He was buried in the Abbey of Saint Martin near Metz which he had founded.
 In 1063 his body, found incorrupt, was taken out of the tomb and moved to the side of the altar.
 The abbey was demolished in 1552 and the relics were moved to the Nancy Cathedral.
 Sigebert III is revered as a saint by the Catholic Church with his feast day on 1 February.
 He is the patron saint of Nancy.